-The first time I watch someone die, I am living in the jungle, working as volunteer at an ecolodge.
+The first time I watch someone die, I am living in the jungle, working as a volunteer at an ecolodge.
 The moment it happens, the world seems to pause, to hold its breath.
 The only sound is rustling tree leaves and rushing water.
 The river churns shades of brown and red as a limb appears from beneath the baby rapids.
 That’s what we called them growing up on the river in Northern California—baby rapids—yet this thought is so strange and distant now as I stand on the bank of a river two continents away from home.

 Two people jump into the river to pull the man ashore.
 They drape his body on the boulder where I leave my towel and sandals each afternoon after finishing my volunteer work.
 It’s the same boulder that I use to launch myself into the cool water.
 The river, I’ve found, is a source of respite, a sacred wellspring in these parts; it’s where people rinse themselves—from the work, from the bugs, from the sticky layers of humidity.